 lmu housing mckay

-McKay is the largest building on the Loyola Marymount University campus.
-It houses over 300 first-year and sophomore students.
-This four-story, suite-style residence hall on the LMU south campus is mostly comprised of two, double occupancy rooms joined by a semi-private bathroom.
+McKay is the largest suite-style building on the LMU campus, housing over 300 first-year and sophomore students.
+This four-story, suite-style residence hall on the south campus is mostly comprised of two, double occupancy rooms joined by a semi-private bathroom.
 The building is named for Raymunde McKay, RSHM, who was the president of Marymount College when it merged with Loyola University in 1973.
-McKay is also home to Iggy's Cafe.
+McKay is also home to Iggy's Café, a popular restaurant on campus that serves burgers, fries, and more.

 Details for McKay Hall